joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 There is an insidious little problem out there that I have seen almost everywhere to varying degrees.
 It starts small; little things here and there, but can rapidly spiral out of control into a full blown abusive relationship.
 I want to write about this to help break the cycle now!

 I am talking about Estimation Abuse.
-What does this mean?
-This is the misuse and abuse of the humble story point estimations, and can range from just small grievances to huge developer soul destroying monstrosities.
+The misuse and abuse of the humble story point estimations, and can range from just small grievances to huge developer soul destroying monstrosities.

 ## What are Story Point Estimations